pedromfedricci/books-futures-explained/src/1_futures_in_rust.md

 the `async` and `await` keywords.
 3. A defined interface to wake up a suspended task through the `Waker` type.

-That's really what Rusts standard library does.
+That's really what Rust's standard library does.
 As you see there is no definition of non-blocking I/O, how these tasks are created, or how they're run.

 ## I/O vs CPU intensive tasks